Metal Injection Molding Introduction

 For the way of adding different particle size powder when matching, the Japanese patent introduces: the course 15-40um water atomized powder is added to the binder first, then the 5-15um powder is added, and finally the powder ≤5um powder is added, so that the final product obtained has little change in shrinkage.

-4: Injection molding
+4: Injection Molding

-Sintering is the last step in the MIM process, sintering eliminates the porosity between the powder particles.
+Sintering is the last step in the MIM process; sintering eliminates the porosity between the powder particles.
 MIM products to achieve full dense or nearly full dense.
-Due to the large amount of binder used in metal injection molding technology, the shrinkage during sintering is very large, and the linear shrinkage generally reaches 13%-25%, so there is a problem of deformation control and dimensional accuracy control.
+Due to the large amount of binder used in metal injection molding technology, the shrinkage during sintering is very large, and the linear shrinkage generally reaches 13%-25%, so there is a problem with deformation control and dimensional accuracy control.
 Especially because most of the MIM products are complex shaped parts, this problem becomes more and more prominent, and uniform feeding is a key factor for the dimensional accuracy and deformation control of the final sintered products.

 Due to the complex shape of MIM products and large sintering shrinkage, most of the products still need post-sintering treatment after sintering, including shaping, heat treatment (carburizing, nitriding, carbonitriding, etc.), surface treatment (fine grinding, ion nitriding, electroplating, shot hardening, etc.), etc.

 Wall thicknesses of less than 6 mm are optimal for MIM.
 Thicker outer walls are also possible, but costs will increase due to longer processing times and the addition of additional material.
-Also, very thin walls below 0.5 mm are achievable for MIM, but have high design requirements
+Also, very thin walls below 0.5 mm are achievable for MIM but have high design requirements.